Products of pairs of Dehn twists and maximal real Lefschetz fibrations: Geometric applications

 Thus, in the cyclic diagram~$\diagram$ of~$\bm(\necklace)$, the copies of~$R$ appear in pairs.
 On the other hand, since $\bm(\necklace)$ admits a $2$-factorization, see Theorem~\ref{th.Lf}, $\diagram$ has a para-symmetry, see Remark~\ref{rem.para}.
 It follows that the copies of~$L$ also appear in pairs (two pairs of anchors and pairs of~$L$ symmetric to those of~$R$), \ie, $\bm(\necklace)$ is an even element of~$\MG$.
 Hence, the monodromy group of any $2$-factorization of~$\bm(\necklace)$ is as in Theorem~\ref{th.M-curves} and the corresponding flat pendant necklace diagram is realized by a real trigonal $M$-curve~$C$.
 Due to Theorem~\ref{th.Lf}, one of the two opposite real Jacobian elliptic surfaces ramified at $C+E$ is isomorphic to~$p$.

-If\mnote{ new paragraph: a trivial special case considered separately} all stones of~$\necklace$ are of the same type, then, since the monodromy of each $\Circ$ or $\Square$ type stone is conjugate to~$L$, see Table~\ref{tab.stones}, we have $\bm(\necklace)\sim L^r$, where $r$ is the length of~$\necklace$.
+If all stones of~$\necklace$ are of the same type, then, since the monodromy of each $\Circ$ or $\Square$ type stone is conjugate to~$L$, see Table~\ref{tab.stones}, we have $\bm(\necklace)\sim L^r$, where $r$ is the length of~$\necklace$.
 Hence, $r=4$ and $\necklace=\Circ^4$ or $\Square^4$, see Theorem~\ref{th.>=1}, and, in view of Theorem~\ref{th.weak=strong}, $\necklace$ admits two non-equivalent $2$-pendants.
 It is immediate that the four real Lefschetz fibrations obtained in this way are isomorphic to the four rational real elliptic surfaces ramified over the two zigzag free trigonal $M$-curves of degree six, namely $\Mcurve{.uu.}$ and $\Mcurve{.ud.}$. \endproof

 To complete the proof, we need a few observations and a lemma.

 Consider a real Jacobian elliptic $M$-surface $p\:X\to B$ with two pairs of conjugate singular fibers.
 In the class of real Jacobian elliptic surfaces, there are exactly four ways to collide a pair of conjugate singular fibers to a single real fiber~$F$ of type~$\tilde{\bold{A}}_0^{**}$ (Kodaira's type~$\II$) and perturb~$F$ to produce a pair of real singular fibers (see, \latin{e.g.}, \cite{DIK:elliptic}; in the realm of real trigonal $M$-curves, this procedure corresponds to replacing one of the $\Mside$ type letters at an end of the word representing the junction of $M$-cubics with a $\Mup$ or $\Mdown$).
 In two cases, the new necklace diagram has an extra stone of type $>$, and in the two other cases, it has an extra stone of type~$<$.
 Cutting the original diagram $\necklace(p)$ at a base point~$b$ right before the new stone, we conclude that the pendant necklace diagram of $p$ has two representatives of the form $(\necklace',(R,g'))$ \rom(for some $g'\in\MG$\rom) and two representatives of the form $(\necklace'',(L\1,g''))$ \rom(for some $g''\in\MG$\rom).